Syed Muhammad Imran Majeed

-Syed Muhammad Imran Majeed HI(M) (born 1961) is retired surgeon general of the Pakistani Army.
-He was a consultant cardiologist and cardiac electrophysiologist at the Armed Forces Institute of Cardiology between 2015 and 2016.
+Syed Muhammad Imran Majeed HI(M) (born 1958) served as the surgeon general of the Pakistani Army from 2015 to 2016.
+He was a consultant cardiologist and cardiac electrophysiologist at the Armed Forces Institute of Cardiology and Professor of Medicine at the Army Medical College, Rawalpindi between 1997 and 2015.
+He was a pioneer of Clinical Cardiac Electrophysiology in Pakistan establishing a formal Department of this specialty at AFIC in 2001.
 He retired in 2019 from the Pakistan Army.
-He served as Vice Chancellor of the NUMS from 2 July 2016 - 19 January 2022.
+He served as the founding Vice Chancellor of the NUMS from 2 July 2016 - 19 January 2022.

 Early life and education

-Imran was born in Sialkot in 1961 to a middle-class family.
+Imran was born in Sialkot in 1958 to a middle-class family.
 He attended Cadet College Hasan Abdal, left King Edward Medical University (KEMU) and graduated from the first batch of the Army Medical College with a Bachelor of Medicine and Bachelor of Surgery (MBBS) in 1982.
 He received fellowship of the College of Physicians and Surgeons Pakistan.
 Imran received his specialty in cardiology.
+He completed his Fellowship in Clinical Cardiac Electrophysiology at St George's Hospital and Medical School, London, United Kingdom from 1990 to 1991.
+He was a visiting professor at the Cedars Sinai Medical Center, Los Angeles, USA in 2001.